seanpm2001/Learn/List/GitHub/Linguist/Unsupported/README.md

 - [ ] SNOBOL (it is rarely used nowadays, but it could be included due to its significance)
 - [ ] Starlark
 - [ ] Sublime Text (justification for adding to Linguist: it is clearly a JSON language.
 Many more obscure XML and JSON languages are listed, why can't this one be?)
+- [ ] Sweave (Can't tell if it is related to R, if it is, it is partially recognized; if not, it is unrecognized)
 - [ ] SXML
 - [ ] TSX (recognizes as TypeScript)
 - [ ] Unix Assmembly (recognizes as a language in the inner Linguist, but recognizes as Assembly in the outer Linguist)